Bhagavad Gita Chapter 7 Verse 27 Meaning

 What is the main idea of Bhagavad Gita 7.27?

+The Gita addresses Maya with characteristic directness here.
 O Bharata, all beings are subject to delusion at birth due to the delusion of the pairs of opposites arising from desire and aversion, O Parantapa.
-This verse emphasizes divine nature with clarity and purpose.
+Within the broader arc of Chapter 7, this verse builds on Krishna's systematic exposition...

 How can I apply Bhagavad Gita 7.27 in daily life?